lowjenhui/autocompaste-html/README.md

 $ python -m http.server         // Python 3
 ```

+EDIT (@emmeryn): For some reason, `python -m SimpleHTTPServer` results in an `Uncaught TypeError: Cannot read property 'length' of undefined` in experiment.html:180.
+I'm not an amazing web developer, but a workaround I found is to replace the line `trialsData = data.experiments;` with `trialsData = $.parseJSON(data).experiments;` if you are using this method to test locally.
+Be sure to revert the change when you push it onto a web host of your choice, such as Github Pages (explained next).

 Visit [http://localhost:8000/](http://localhost:8000/) in your web browser (Chrome preferred) to see the welcome screen for the experiment.
 Github not only hosts code, it can also serve static content from repositories via [Github Pages](https://pages.github.com/).
 Pushing to the `gh-pages` branch of your repository will update the publicly accessible website for your project.
-You can try out this repository at [http://yangshun.github.io/autocompaste-html](http://yangshun.github.io/autocompaste-html).
+You can try out this repository at [http://emmeryn.github.io/autocompaste-html](http://emmeryn.github.io/autocompaste-html).
 For your own forked repository, visit `http://<your username>.github.io/autocompaste-html`.
 Hosting the experiment on the WWW is a good way to let your friends participate in the experiment remotely.
 However, be sure to make your forked repository private to avoid being plagiarised.

 ### Interface Walkthrough